 Additional minerals for proper goat health may include:

-Iron usually is not a problem in goats that have access to pasture and diverse roughage.
-However, if you raise market goats in confinement, iron deficiency may become an issue.
+Iron is usually not a problem in goats with access to pasture and diverse roughage.
+However, iron deficiency may become an issue if you raise market goats in confinement.
 Some signs of iron deficiency include poor respiration rates, poor heart rate, weakness after physical exertion, and severe anemia that may be fatal if not treated.

 Iron in most loose mineral mixes can range anywhere from 50 to 1000 ppm.
 The amount you get will depend on whether you want to prevent an iron deficiency or are treating one.
-Additionally, iron injections and oral supplementation can be provided in a goat mineral mix containing this nutrient.
+Iron injections and oral supplementation can also be provided in a goat mineral mix containing this nutrient.

 In addition to helping goats build strong bones and promote nerve health, calcium is also essential for lactating females.
-Deficiencies in calcium can lower milk production, increase the risk of milk fever, and cause weak uterine contractions in breeding females.
-Additionally, kids born from calcium deficient females may have bone weakness and be unable to stand and nurse properly.
+Calcium deficiency can lower milk production, increase the risk of milk fever, and cause weak uterine contractions in breeding females.
+Additionally, kids born from calcium-deficient females may have bone weakness and cannot stand and nurse properly.

-Depending on the brand of goat minerals you purchase, the calcium percentage should range from 14% to 18%.
+The calcium percentage should range from 14% to 18%, depending on the brand of goat minerals you purchase.
 Calcium percentages on the lower end are highly recommended for bucks and wethers due to the potential risk of urinary calculi.

 Phosphorus is essential to have in your mineral mix as it helps the goat properly absorb calcium.
 Typically phosphorus should be included at twice the amount of calcium.
 For example, if your goat mineral mixture has 15% calcium, you should ensure that your phosphorus amount is around 30%.

 This mineral is crucial for calcium absorption, but a phosphorus deficiency can directly relate to pica in your herd.
-Goats may attempt to eat wood, stones, clay, and dirt to make up for this deprivation in their diet if not provided with the proper mineral access.
+Goats may attempt to eat wood, stones, clay, and dirt to compensate for this diet deprivation without proper mineral access.
 Additionally, symptoms of phosphorus deficiency include poor coat condition, poor fertility, and physical weakness.

 Generally provided as a way to make minerals more palatable for goats, your loose mineral salt content needs to be less than 20%.
 If the mixture contains too little salt, the goats may keep eating to the point they get a mineral overdose.
 If the salt content is too much, they may stop eating before getting the right balance of minerals.